GDP: $207 billion in 2021

 Third fastest growing city in the US http://www.newhomesource.com/resourcecenter/articles/why-charlotte-is-the-third-fastest-growing-city-in-country

-Forbes rates it in 2016 as the 16th best place to have a business or career in America
+Forbes rates it as the 16th best place to have a business or career in America

 A major center for NASCAR: it has the NASCAR Hall of Fame, several of its offices, hosts two of the Sprint races as well as the All Star Race, and 75% of NASCAR teams are based in or near the city